NC Same-Sex Marriage Legal FAQs

 Q: Does being married make me a parent of my spouse’s biological child?

-Answer: No. Gay marriages does not automatically make you a parent.
+Answer: No. Gay marriage does not automatically make you a parent.
 However, by virtue of your marriage, you now qualify to petition for a stepparent adoption.
 Once your stepparent adoption has been completed, only then will you become a legal parent.

 Q: I am in a domestic partnership in another state with my ex-partner.
 Can I marry my current partner in North Carolina?